Impacted Stool: Treatments & Best Laxative, A Doctor's Top Tips.

 In such a case, the best way to treat the impaction is to use a large dose of oral laxative (see the next section).

 The best laxative for proximally impacted stool is Polyethylene glycol (MiraLAX®).
-Moreover, it can be used long-term after fecal impaction has been cleared (reference).
+Moreover, it can be used long-term after clearing fecal impaction (reference).

 Your doctor will give you a large dose of the laxative (about one to three liters).
 The dose is often given over hours (frequent small doses).

 The response is often delayed for hours.
-If nausea or severe abdominal pain occurs, No more Miralax should be given.
+No more Miralax should be given if nausea or severe abdominal pain occurs.

 MiraLAX is given orally for Impacted stool only if: